preaction/preaction.me/article/yancy-todo/add-yancy.markdown

 Yancy more information to make the forms better, adding titles, descriptions, and additional validations.

-Yancy configures collections using [JSON schema](http://json-schema.org).
-Each collection corresponds to a database table and describes a single row in that table.
+Yancy configures schemas using [JSON schema](http://json-schema.org).
+Each schema corresponds to a database table and describes a single row in that table.
 Additional, Yancy-specific fields help to control Yancy itself.
 These custom fields begin with a `x-` to prevent overlap with future JSON schema